FLSA Frequently Asked Questions

 How and when will individuals impacted by this change be notified?

-Final decisions will be determined and employees will be notified by December 20, 2019.
-Impacted employees will receive information from their manager as well as their HR Consultant
+Final decisions will be determined, and employees will be notified by July 2024.
+Impacted employees will receive information from their manager as well as their HR Consultant.

 I am currently an exempt employee, but I will be classified as non-exempt as a result of the FLSA revision.
-What changes am I now responsible for?
+How will my responsibilities change?

 What changes in my benefits will I see as a newly non-represented professional eligible for overtime?

-non-represented staff benefits will not change with the exception of the illness bank accrual (which will maintain your current bank and effective 1/1/20 you will begin accruing illness hours at a rate of 6.38 hours/pay period to a maximum of 1,500 hours for non-rep employees an increase from the prior maximum of 990).
-To ensure all impacted employees receive their illness bank allotment of 165 hours for the calendar year 2019 if your anniversary date is between 11/21 and 12/31 you will receive these hours (165) on 12/31/19 and begin accruing 6.38 hours per pay period, thereafter.
-Additionally, special needs time will no longer accrue but any purpose time is increased from 15 hours to a total of 37.5 hours.
-Please refer to the Personnel Manual for Non-Represented Employees, section 2 Benefits for more information.
+Non-represented staff benefits will not change with the exception of the illness bank accrual (which will maintain your current bank and, effective July 1, 2024, you will begin accruing illness hours at a rate of 6.38 hours per pay period to a maximum of 1,500 hours (an increase from the prior maximum of 990).
+Additionally, special needs time will no longer accrue, but any purpose time is increased from 15 hours to a total of 37.5 hours.
+For more information, please refer to the Personnel Manual for Non-Represented Employees, section 2 Benefits.

-If you are represented and a newly non-exempt employee, there are no changes to your benefits.
-Please refer to your collective bargaining agreement for further information regarding your benefits.
+If you are represented and a newly non-exempt employee, please refer to your collective bargaining agreement for further information regarding your benefits.

 Can a non-represented professional eligible for overtime still work early and late?